February marks LGBTQ+ History Month; a time when the

 Donate here 12 Mermaids

 Mermaids is a charity that supports trans children and their families.
-Their work is a lifeline for transgender and trans variant children in protecting their rights and offering them help in whatever area they may need.
+Their work provides a lifeline for transgender and gender-diverse children in protecting their rights and offering them help in whatever area they may need.

 Donate here 13 Gendered Intelligence

-Gendered Intelligence's aim is to make life better for trans people in the UK.
+Gendered Intelligence's aim is to make life better for trans, non-binary, gender diverse, and gender questioning people in the UK.
 They work with and organise trans youth groups, trans awareness training, education workshops, and mentoring.

 Donate here 14 Exist Loudly